Featured

 “Please share any other information you feel may be relevant to the performance and behaviour of Laurence and crew member Bart on this duty.”

-The email he’s referring to was only sent to the four crew working in Economy plus crew member T who worked up as Economy Purser.
+The email he’s referring to was only sent to the crew working in Economy, plus Tommy, who worked up a rank as Purser.

-I always took a keen interest in my performance and was concerned my scores had dropped slightly in the previous month.
-Even though I was still above average I wanted to get them up as quickly as possible.
-I always aimed to perform at an optimal level.
+I always took a keen interest in my performance and development and was concerned that my scores had dropped slightly in the previous month.
+Even though I was still above average, I wanted to get them up as quickly as possible.
+Throughout my time with the company, I tried to perform at an optimal level.

 ""